No airports. No flights.

 You can book any cruise on your own.
 Here's what's different when you book with me:

 I'm a Boston-based travel advisor.
-I've had clients sail this exact Boston-to-Bermuda itinerary, and I've personally sailed five different cruise lines in the past year, including NCL.
+I've had clients sail this exact Boston-to-Bermuda itinerary, and I've personally sailed five different cruise lines in the past year alone, including NCL.

 Celeste Woodside, travel advisor standing in front of a Norwegian Cruise Line ship.